Revisiting Acceptability Judgements: Related Work

 \section{Related Work}

-\paragraph{Large Language Models.} Pre-trained language models based on Transformer~\citep{2017Transformer} have scaled rapidly both in size and in ability in recent years.
-Encoder models such as BERT~\citep{2018BERT}, RoBERTa~\citep{2019RoBERTa} and its multilingual version XLM-R~\citep{2019XLM-R} have made impressive performance on classification tasks.
-Encoder-decoder models such as T5~\citep{2019T5} unified classification and generation tasks into the same text-to-text framework, and decoder-only models represented by the GPT family~\citep{2018GPT,2019GPT2,2020GPT3,2022InstructGPT,2023GPT4} have scaled to hundreds of billions of parameters, unlocking emergent abilities~\citep{2022emergent} such as in-context learning.
+\paragraph{Large Language Models.} Pre-trained language models based on Transformer~\citep{2017Transformer} have scaled rapidly both in size and capability in recent years.
+Encoder models such as BERT~\citep{2018BERT}, RoBERTa~\citep{2019RoBERTa}, and its multilingual version XLM-R~\citep{2019XLM-R} have made impressive performance on NLU tasks.
+Encoder-decoder models such as T5~\citep{2019T5} unified understanding and generation tasks into the same text-to-text framework, and decoder-only models represented by the GPT family~\citep{2018GPT,2019GPT2,2020GPT3,2022InstructGPT,2023GPT4} have scaled to hundreds of billions of parameters, unlocking emergent abilities~\citep{2022emergent} such as in-context learning.

-\paragraph{Few-shot Learning.} \citet{2019GPT2} found that language models implicitly learn to multitasking during pre-training by directly applying the pre-trained model to downstream tasks.
+\paragraph{Few-shot Learning.} \citet{2019GPT2} found that language models implicitly learn to multitask during pre-training by directly applying the pre-trained model to downstream tasks.
 Instruction tuning~\citep{2021T0,2021FLAN,2022FLAN} exploits this ability of language models and explicitly train them to activate zero-shot generalization ability on unseen tasks.
-In-context learning~\citep{2020GPT3}, on the other hand, provide the models with input-output examples of a new task in the input to help them quickly adapt to the task.
+In-context learning~\citep{2020GPT3}, on the other hand, provide the models with input-output examples of a new task in the models' input context to help them quickly adapt to the task.

-\paragraph{Linguistic Acceptability.} To the best of our knowledge, Corpus of linguistic acceptability (CoLA, \citealp{2018CoLA}) remains to date the only large-scale handcrafted acceptability dataset in the NLP community.
-There has been other works, including BLiMP~\citep{2019BLiMP} and CLiMP~\citep{2021CLiMP}, that address acceptability tests in language models from the aspect of linguistic minimal pairs, but these corpora are automatically generated from linguistic templates and do not necessarily reflect the real-world grammatical errors that humans or language models are prone to make.
+\paragraph{Linguistic Acceptability.} To the best of our knowledge, most if not all corpora on acceptability judgments collected from syntax textbooks or journal articles are built for Indo-European languages, namely CoLA for English~\citep{2018CoLA}, ItaCoLA for Italian~\citep{itacola}, and RuCoLA for Russian~\citep{rucola}.
+There has been other works, including BLiMP~\citep{2019BLiMP}, CLiMP~\citep{2021CLiMP} and SyntaxGym~\citep{hu-etal-2020-systematic}, that address acceptability tests in language models from the aspect of linguistic minimal pairs, either semi-automatically constructed or manually created.